Private limited company: Bulgaria

-Chilean law also contemplates a very special kind of individual owner LLC called Empresa Individual de Responsabilidad Limitada (Limited Liability Individual Company), which uses the E.I.R.L. aggregation.
+As part of the European Union Bulgarian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Colombia

 Colombian legislation contemplates a very similar structure as mentioned above in the Chilean case.
 The Ltda. abbreviation is also used in Colombia.

 Croatia

 In Croatia, a private limited liability company is termed društvo s ograničenom odgovornošću (literal: limited liability company), abbreviated d.o.o..
 A public limited liability company is termed a dioničko društvo (literal: joint stock company) abbreviated d.d..

-Czech Republic
+As part of the European Union Croatian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

+Czechia

 Czech legislation contemplates LLCs as společnost s ručením omezeným (s.r.o. or spol. s r.o.).
 An s.r.o. is not technically comparable to an LLC because the profits are still subject to double taxation.
 Czech law does not offer a possibility to start up a limited company without the possibility of avoiding double taxation.
 As of 2014 the liability is not limited in Czech, since managing director (jednatel, mandatory board member in Czech LLCs) bears full liability that extends to all of his/her property, including private one.

+As part of the European Union Czech companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.